 Trade Forex Trading

-Japanese Forex Candlesticks Patterns Explained - Japanese Candlesticks Technical Analysis
+Japanese Candles Patterns Explained - Japanese Candles Technical Analysis

-Understanding Candlesticks in Forex Trading - How to Read Candlesticks in Forex
+Understanding Candles in Forex Trading - How to Read Candles in Forex

 Brief History

-Candlesticks were developed in the 18th century by the legendary rice trader called Homma Munehisa to give an overview of opening, high, low and closing market price over a given period of time.
+Candlesticks were developed in 18th century by legendary rice trader called Homma Munehisa to give an overview of opening, high, low and closing market price over a given period of time.

 They were used by the legendary rice trader to predict future market prices.
-After dominating the rice market, Munehisa eventually moved to the Tokyo exchanges where he gained a huge fortune using this analysis.
-He is said to have made over 100 consecutive winning trades.
+After dominating the rice market, Munehisa then eventually moved to the Tokyo exchanges where he then gained a huge fortune using this analysis.
+It is said that He made over a hundred consecutive winning trades.

-There are 3 types of charts used in Forex: Line, bar and candlesticks.
+There are Three types of charts which are used in Forex: Line, bar and candles.

 Line - plots a continuous line connecting closing prices of a currency pair.

-Japanese Candlestick Patterns Technical Analysis - How Do I Use Japanese Candlesticks in Trading Forex?
+Japanese Candle Setups Technical Analysis - How Do I Use Japanese Candles in Trading Forex?

 Bars- displayed as sequence of OHCL bars.
-OHCL represents OPEN HIGH LOW & CLOSE.
-The Opening price is displayed as a horizontal dash on the left and closing price as a horizontal dash on the right.
+O H C L represents OPEN HIGH LOW and CLOSE.
+The Opening price is displayed as a horizontal dash on left & closing price as a horizontal dash on right.

-Bar Chart in Trading - Japanese Candlestick Trading Setups Technical Analysis - How to Use Japanese Candlesticks in Trading Forex
+Bar Chart in Trading - Japanese Candle Trading Setups Technical Analysis

-Candlesticks - these use the same price data as bar charts (open, high, low, and close).
-However, they in a much more visually identifiable way which resembles a candle with wicks on both ends.
+Candlestick - these use the same price data as bar charts (open, high, low, & close).
+However, they in a much more visually identifiable way which resembles a candle with wicks on both its ends.

-The high and low are described as shadows and plotted as poking lines.
+The high and low are described as shadows and drawn as poking lines.

-Trading Forex Candlestick Chart Setups - Japanese Candlesticks Patterns Trading Analysis - How to Use Japanese Candlestick in Trading Forex
+Trading Forex Candlestick Chart Setups - Japanese Candles Setups Trading Analysis

 Broker